therealklanni/javascript/README.md

     // bad
     this.__firstName__ = 'Panda';
     this.firstName_ = 'Panda';

     // good
     this._firstName = 'Panda';
     ```

   - Name your functions.
-This is helpful for stack traces.
+This is very helpful for stack traces.

     ```javascript
     // bad